adamiturabi/arabic-tutorial-book/docs/index.md

 [pahabtu EilA bayti EaxIhinn.]{.trn}
 "I went to their~f,3+~ brother's house."

 The above irregular behavior of these three nouns is only when they are annexe nouns.
-When they happen to be base nouns in annexations, then they again they behave like regular nouns and their state is displayed by the short vowel marks [◌ُ]{.ar}, [◌َ]{.ar}, and [◌ِ]{.ar}, when definite, and by the [n]{.trn}-marks
+When they happen to be base nouns in annexations, then they again they behave like regular nouns and their state is displayed by the short vowel marks [◌ُ]{.ar}, [◌َ]{.ar}, and [◌ِ]{.ar}, when definite, and by [nUn]{.trn2}ation
 [◌ٌ]{.ar},
 [◌ً]{.ar}, and
 [◌ٍ]{.ar}, when indefinite.